RealJobCheck

 Source: Federal Trade Commission, December 2024.
 Chart by Real Job Check, free to reuse with attribution.

-The broader picture is heavier still: the FTC's wider "business and job opportunity" category reached roughly $750 million in 2024.
+The broader picture is heavier still: the FTC's wider business and job opportunity category reached $750.6 million in 2024, up nearly $250 million from 2023, per the FTC's 2024 fraud report.
 And the human-scale figure is the one that should guide your caution - the Better Business Bureau puts the median individual loss around $1,500, real money for someone between paychecks.
+The trend has not eased since: the BBB's 2026 employment-scams update found job-scam reports roughly doubled in 2025, with task-scam losses running higher still, near a $2,300 median.

 The seven red flags behind nearly every job scam